 - ensure plans are being implemented and are progressing towards identified outcomes

-The review also focuses on the quality of care provided to each child, whether the placement is meeting the child’s needs, and considers the question of whether there is a continuing need for the child to be looked after.
+The review also focuses on the quality of care provided to each child, whether the placement is meeting the child’s needs, and considers the Permanence Plan for the child and the question of whether there is a continuing need for the child to be looked after.